M4urici02002/TC2037-Evidence2/README.md

     except ValueError as error:
         print(error)  # Print any errors encountered during parsing

-    # Provide feedback to the user based on the parsing outcome
     if parsed:
         print("The sentence is valid.")  # Sentence conforms to the grammar
     else: